 - Also, when asked what'd happen to him, Homer said he'd probably be just fined.
 Cut to the town ready to give him death by catapult.

-- Go to Your Room: When Marge and Lisa finds out Homer's beer smuggling, the former is very impressed for once that Homer is using his own intellect for once and raising money for the family.
+- Go to Your Room!: When Marge and Lisa finds out Homer's beer smuggling, the former is very impressed for once that Homer is using his own intellect for once and raising money for the family.
 When Marge says the prohibition was a dumb law, Lisa said it's still a law and was about to ramble on about her views and is sent to her room by Homer, Marge, and Bart.

 - Jerkass Has a Point: Banner might have just cemented the Jerkass part by using a cat to test the catapult but he rose a quite valid point with his speech against ignoring a law just because it's not liked (and then adds more Jerkass points to himself by saying that he would be killing anybody who was looking at him funny if there weren't laws in place to prevent that).

 - Lawful Stupid: Rex Banner is too inept to realize Homer is the Beer Baron he's been hunting down.